 However, if you have a story inside of you, I think you should share it.
 If you have an idea that you’d like to create, I think you should build it.
 If you have a dream that would make the world a slightly better place, then I think it’s your responsibility to deliver it to the rest of us.
 But it won’t be easy.
 All artists deal with fears, self-doubts, questions, and a roller coaster ride of emotions.

-With that in mind, here are six passages from famous authors, actors, and artists on overcoming fear and unleashing your creativity.
+With that in mind, here are six passages from famous authors, actors, and artists on how to overcome fear and unleash your creativity.

 Fear Tells Us What We Have to Do